back-arrow-image Search Health Packages, Tests & More

 50+ booked in last 3 days

 An allergy is a hypersensitivity disorder of the immune system that causes undesirable reactions to certain substances like food, dust, pollen, drugs or even animal dander.
 These reactions normally do not occur in others.
 The substance causing the reaction is an allergen.
 Immunoglobin E is an antibody that the body produces in case of an allergic reaction.
 Total IgE test is a blood test used to measure the complete IgE levels in the blood, but it does not indicate what is the specific allergen causing the reaction.
-Allergy panel - Asthma / Rhinitis Comprehensive is a more wide range screening that tests the body's reaction to 19 types of inhalant allergens that may cause asthma or related symptoms using the ImmunoCAP technique.
+Allergy panel - Asthma / Rhinitis Comprehensive is a wider range screening that tests the body's reaction to 19 types of inhalant allergens that may cause asthma or related symptoms using the ImmunoCAP technique.
 Based on the results the source of allergy/allergies is determined and the course of treatment is decided accordingly.
-Along with this the allergen specific IgE levels are also checked.
+Along with this, the allergen specific IgE levels are also checked.

-This test is done to:
+Asthma/ rhinitis panel is done to:

 1. Identify specific allergens that may be triggering asthma and rhinitis symptoms.
 This can help guide treatment decisions and improve the effectiveness of treatment.